joeytwiddle/significant-white-space/README.md

   - I have not thought about how one would declare a typedef struct.
 I suppose that might work fine.

   - Semicolon injection over multi-line comments is likely to get confused.
 (SWS's algorithm basically works one line at a time, with a lookahead for the indent of the next non-empty line.)

+# Vim users

+Vim users who want syntax highlighting and tags to work like normal when they are editing sws files, can inform vim of the correct filetype by adding to their .vimrc:

+    au BufRead,BufNewFile {*.haxe.sws}           set ft=haxe
+    au BufRead,BufNewFile {*.jave.sws}           set ft=java
+    au BufRead,BufNewFile {*.c.sws}              set ft=c

+Some strict syntax files may complain about missing semicolons and curlies, whilst others will be flexible enough to work fine.